There has never been a better time to start storytelling to explain your policy, program, service or regulation.

 With many of the traditional barriers out of the way, it’s time to put the foot to the floor and get on with it.
 The factors of media production and distribution have been democratised and its time to become your own media.

 Our mission at contentgroup is ‘to help government strengthen communities’ and improve the well-being of citizens through effective content communication”.

 We do that by assisting public sector communicators to create and distribute valuable, relevant and consistent content to a clearly defined audience.

-Here are four tips to get you started.
+Here are six tips to get you started.